nakahiro1206/SDOutpainter/README.md

 See [front end](https://github.com/hrm1810884/works-hai-frontend) and [back end](https://github.com/hrm1810884/works-hai-backend) from here.

 ## Notable functions
-SDOutpainter does require prompt and the rims of images that should be the neighbors.
+SDOutpainter does require prompt and the rims of images that should be the neighbors only.
 It creates seamlessly connected image with the limited information.

 ### Demonstration